 Watches are fun for kids & can be a great way to get them excited about time.
 But what about the notion that kids should not own a digital watch until they can read a traditional clock first?

-Most the teachers agree that when you’re ready to work on reading clock faces with your child, it helps if she is able to skip count by fives.
+Most of the teachers agree that when you’re ready to work on reading clock faces with your child, it helps if she can skip count by fives.
 Starting with the o’clock and going to half-past, seems to be the way to go.